 When you load the model, it also initializes some parameters that several blocks share.

 When you run the simulation, the displays show the estimated values for the impairments as well as the BER metrics.
-In particular, the display labeled BER Metrics shows a three-element vector containing the calculated bit error rate (BER), the number of errors observed, and the number of bits processed.
+Because the Carrier Synchronizer block performs both frequency and phase correction, the display of estimated phase offset may fluctuate rapidly.
+The display labeled BER Metrics shows a three-element vector containing the calculated bit error rate (BER), the number of errors observed, and the number of bits processed.

 Scatter plot of received signal:

-Scatter plot of signal after carrier phase recovery:
+Scatter plot of signal after carrier frequency and phase recovery: